pythonspeed/filprofiler/README.md

 ```

 Notice that you're doing `filprofiler `**`python`**, rather than `filprofiler run` as you would if you were profiling the full script.
-Only functions explicitly called with `filprofiler.run_profile()` will have memory profiling enabled; the rest of the code will run at (close) to normal speed and configuration.
+Only functions explicitly called with the `filprofiler.api.profile()` context manager will have memory profiling enabled; the rest of the code will run at (close) to normal speed and configuration.
-Each call to `run_profile()` will generate a separate port.
+Each call to `profile()` will generate a separate report.

-The memory profiling report will be written to the directory specified as the output destination when calling `run_profile()`; in or example above that was `"/tmp/fil-result"`.
+The memory profiling report will be written to the directory specified as the output destination when calling `profile()`; in or example above that was `"/tmp/fil-result"`.
 Unlike full-program profiling:

 1. The directory you give will be used directly, there won't be timestamped sub-directories.
-   **If there are multiple calls to `run_profile()`, it is your responsibility to ensure each call writes to a unique directory.**
+   **If there are multiple calls to `profile()`, it is your responsibility to ensure each call writes to a unique directory.**
 2. The report(s) will _not_ be opened in a browser automatically, on the presumption you're running this in an automated fashion.

 ### <a name="oom">Debugging out-of-memory crashes</a>